Te Mata

 Cape Crest Sauvignon Blanc, Hawke’s Bay

-Since 1984, Cape Crest has developed an international following for it’s unique expression of New Zealand Sauvignon Blanc.
-Barrel fermented, with a touch of Semillon and Sauvignon Gris, it is concentrated and compex with toast, citrus blossom, pear and stonefruit characters.
+Since 1984, Cape Crest has developed an international following for its unique expression of New Zealand Sauvignon Blanc.
+Barrel-fermented with a touch of Semillon and Sauvignon Gris, it is concentrated and complex, with toasty, citrus-blossom, pear, and stone-fruit characters.
 Cape Crest and its gannet symbol refer to Cape Kidnappers, the southern point of Hawke Bay, home to the world’s largest mainland colony of these remarkable marine birds.

-Cape Crest fruit is hand harvested from individual plots within Te Mata Estate’s vineyards across the Dartmoor Valley, Havelock Hills and Bridge PA Triangle sub-regions of Hawke's Bay.
+The fully ripe grapes were hand-harvested from individual plots within Te Mata Estate’s vineyards, spanning across the Havelock Hill and Bridge PA Triangle sub-regions of Hawke’s Bay.

 - Region